yaya2devops/cloudblog/cl44pf7x601gmjenv6ilp5xqc.md

 ### Locations & Regions
 Azure products have different prices depending on you deploy them.
 If at all possible, use them in locations and regions where they are less expensive.

+---

+# Scenarios
+### Carry AWS Expenses
+Yes, you can track the costs of a different cloud provider, such as AWS, and bring them into Azure by establishing a [connector](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/aws-integration-set-up-configure).

+### Existent Report System
+To gain automated access to Azure resource cost and usage data.
+<br> [Azure Consumption API](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/consumption-api-overview) can be used.

+### Export Capability
+This [feature](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-export-acm-data?tabs=azure-portal) allows you to submit billing data to the Storage service on a monthly or weekly basis.

+---

+# Summary
+The possibilities and methods used to optimize costs are endless.
+There's always something new to benefit from.
+However, adopting certain best practices for utilizing these novel technologies would undoubtedly aid us in optimizing and progressing.